International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 8. The certification body shall ensure that the certifiers it employs meet the requirements set out in paragraphs 2 to 7.

 ### §2.3 Evaluation facility
-1. Independent and technically suitable evaluation facilities can be commissioned to evaluate the operational environment of a participating organization or the components of a manufacturer in order to issue an IDS certificate.
+1. Independent and technically suitable evaluation facilities can be commissioned by the applicant to evaluate the operational environment of a participating organization or the components of a manufacturer in order to receive an IDS certificate from the IDSA certification body.
 2. An evaluation facility is a legal entity or part of a legal entity that employs evaluators to conduct evaluations in accordance with these rules of procedure.
 3. The evaluation facility shall carry out its activities in a non-discriminatory and impartial manner in accordance with section 2.7 subsections 1 and 2 and shall have the necessary resources for the evaluation.
 4. The evaluation facility shall ensure the confidentiality of information on and arising from the evaluation procedures.